janoliver/inkslides/README.md

 This script generates a PDF presentation out of a single inkscape document.

+## Installation

+Put the file `inkscapeslide.py` somewhere in your path (or into the directory your SVG presentation resides in and make it executable.
+(Although you can execute it by running `python inkscapeslide.py` as well)

 ## Usage

 In the inkscape document, there must be a layer named